Leipzig Book Fair: Profile

 Today, the fair aims to be for the public, above all, and to emphasize the relationship between the authors and the fair's visitors.
 The new orientation is necessary to compete with Frankfurt Book Fair, which sees a much larger volume of industry trading.
 The Leipzig Fair was one of the first to recognize the growing market for audiobooks and incorporate this trend into its concept.

 "Leipzig liest"

 In parallel to the exhibitions, the Leipzig book fair is notable for its reading festival 'Leipzig liest'.
 During the four-day fair Leipzig hosts over 3,600 events (2018) both in various locations throughout the city and at the fairgrounds, making it the largest event of its kind in Europe.

-COVID-19 Cancellations

-The Leipzig Book Fair was cancelled for three years (2020-2022) as a result of the COVID-19 Pandemic.
-The 2023 Fair is set to occur March 23-26.

 Awards

 The fair is the site of the presentation of several important German book prizes: The Leipzig Book Fair Prize (2002–2004 the German Book Prize), and the Leipzig Book Award for European Understanding.
 The fair also sees the nominations for the Deutscher Jugendliteraturpreis.